BDR CONNECTOR ROUTES

 27.4 MILES

-Connects the north end of CO to south end of WY
+Connects the north end of COBDR to south end of WYBDR

 This short connector uses county roads in Colorado to get riders from the remote northern end of the Colorado BDR to the southern starting point of the Wyoming BDR in Baggs.
 It’s an easy dirt route that avoids having to ride on Highway 70.